lamminhthien-ntu/OneUI3.1-And-2.1-_Extreme_Debloat/README.md

 # OneUI3.1_Final_Debloat
-# About 221 package debloated,No more package can be deleted yet (Nightmare version).
+# About 317 package debloated,No more package can be deleted yet (Safety version).
 # About 234 package debloated, in Beta nightmare version.